Running into Gillette Stadium: Finish at the 50 5k!

-On Wednesday, I participated in a unique 5k race called Finish at the 50.
+On Wednesday, I participated in a unique Patriots themed 5k race called Finish at the 50.
+2013 marked the 4th anniversary of this amazing race.
 This race is a must-do for any New England Patriot fan as you get to run directly onto the field at Gillette Stadium!
-Crossing into the finish line and seeing yourself on the giant 48 foot HGTV screen was a once in a lifetime experience!
+Crossing into the finish line and seeing yourself on the giant 48 foot HGTV screen was a once-in-a-lifetime experience!
 The race starts around the stadium.
 You will then proceed to run up the ramps, down the ramps, and end with a spectacular finish onto the field!

 Both the 5k and 10k race were packed with participants (over 3500 for the 5k and over 2000 for the 10k!).
 I was expecting it to be a hot day, but I thought it would cool down a bit before the 5:30pm race time – no such luck!
 My race time was pretty bad due to the extremely hot temperatures (over 90 degrees!), but I was still able to place 489/3671 overall and 45/639 in my age group!

 Going up the ramps was definitely the hardest part of the 5k – the incline is very high and turning for each ramp really slowed down my time.
 I was expecting this to be a flat race as I didn’t look up much about it beforehand, so I was pretty surprised!
-It seems a lot of other runners were having a hard time with the ramps too.
+It seems a lot of other runners were having a hard time with the steepness of the ramps.
 On the bright side, the views of the stadium were amazing!

 Imagine running up these ramps in the 90+ degree heat!

 The last half mile or so of the race goes downhill on the ramps on the other side of the stadium.
 I needed this to pump me up for the finish line!
 After going up all those hills it was nice to gain a little bit of time going downhill.
 Next year, they could use another water station (there is only 1 stop and a second stop after the ramps would be nice!).